Retro-Devils/Sega-Model-3-PI-4/README.md

-# Sega Model 3 Standalone  Installer Version #1.1
+# Model 3 Standalone  Installer
+* Version #1.1

-Built For RetroPie on RPI 4
+* Built For RetroPie on RPI 4

 ## How did we do this ?